canonical/netplan/doc/netplan.md

 ``/{lib,etc,run}/netplan/*.yaml`` and writes configuration to ``/run`` to hand off control of devices to the specified networking daemon.

- - Wifi and WWAN get managed by NetworkManager
- - Any other configured devices get handled by systemd-networkd by default, unless explicitly marked as managed by a specific renderer (NetworkManager)
+ - Configured devices get handled by systemd-networkd by default, unless explicitly marked as managed by a specific renderer (NetworkManager)
  - Devices not covered by the network config do not get touched at all.
  - Usable in initramfs (few dependencies and fast)
  - No persistent generated config, only original YAML config
- - Default policy applies with no config file present
  - Parser supports multiple config files to allow applications like libvirt or lxd to package up expected network config (``virbr0``, ``lxdbr0``), or to change the global default policy to use NetworkManager for everything.